skirpichev/cpython/Doc/c-api/long.rst

 ^^^^^^^^^^^^^^^^

 The :c:func:`PyLong_Import` function can be used to create a Python :class:`int` from an array of digits.
-When converting an integer from another format to a Python :class:`int`, creating a temporary array of digits can be inefficient.
+When converting an integer from a format to a Python :class:`int`, creating a temporary array of digits can be inefficient.
 In this case, the :c:type:`PyLongWriter` API can be used for even more efficient import.